medleyjs/medley/docs/HTTP2.md

 ### Unencrypted

-If you are building microservices, you can use the unencrypted form of HTTP/2, however this is not supported by browsers.
+It is also possible to configure a server to use unencrypted HTTP/2, however this is not supported by browsers.

 ```js